dmatking/idf-new/README.md

  - Various Lilygo dev boards [Lilygo](https://lilygo.cc/)

-# ESP32 Starter – Project & Board Generator for ESP-IDF
+# idf-new – ESP-IDF Project Generator

-**ESP32 Starter** is a modular project generator for ESP-IDF.
+**idf-new** is a modular project generator for ESP-IDF.
 It helps you quickly bootstrap working ESP32 projects across a large collection of ESP32 + display combo boards, without constantly digging through old repos to find pinouts, display configs, or boilerplate code.

 This repo is designed to serve two purposes:

-1. **A user-friendly tool** (`esp32-init`) that generates clean ESP-IDF projects for specific boards with optional hardware feature modules (GPS, LVGL UI, WiFi helpers, etc.).
+1. **A user-friendly tool** (`idf-new`) that generates clean ESP-IDF projects for specific boards with optional hardware feature modules (GPS, LVGL UI, WiFi helpers, etc.).
 2. **A knowledge base** of board-specific wiring, reusable feature modules, and a minimal ESP-IDF template that together eliminate repetitive setup work.

 ---